-How organizers are handling partnership agreements for canceled events because of coronavirus
+How organizers are handling event sponsorship agreements for canceled events because of coronavirus

 We are seeing most postponed or cancelled events roll the sponsorship benefits into the next occurrence of the event.
 In some cases, events are converting to a virtual format or small pop up versions in the fall until the next full year.
 In these cases we are seeing negotiated outcomes of partial refunds or carryover plus extra perks this year.
 Typically if a sponsor pulls out before the event is officially cancelled, they are not owed a refund.
 Given the current climate it is best to handle these on a case-by-case basis.